SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Related Work

 \section{Related Work}

-\textbf{Generic Semantic Segmentation.} Current state-of-the-art methods on semantic segmentation are based on the FCN framework which treats the semantic segmentation as a dense pixel classification problem.
+\textbf{Generic Semantic Segmentation.} Current state-of-the-art methods on semantic segmentation are based on the FCN framework, which treats semantic segmentation as a dense pixel classification problem.
 Lots of methods focus on global context modeling with dilated backbone.
 Global average pooled features are concatenated into existing feature maps in ~\cite{parsenet}.
-In PSPNet~\cite{pspnet}, average pooled features of multiple window sizes including global average pooling are upsampled to the same size and concatenated together to enrich global information.
+In PSPNet~\cite{pspnet}, average pooled features of multiple window sizes, including global average pooling, are upsampled to the same size and concatenated together to enrich global information.
 The DeepLab variants \cite{deeplabv1,deeplabv3,deeplabv3p} propose atrous or dilated convolutions and atrous spatial pyramid pooling (ASPP) to increase the effective receptive field.
 DenseASPP~\cite{denseaspp} improves on \cite{deeplabv2} by densely connecting convolutional layers with different dilation rates to further increase the receptive field of the network.
 In addition to concatenating global information into feature maps, multiplying global information into feature maps also shows better performance~\cite{encodingnet,cbam,cgnl,dfn}.
-Moreover, several works adopt self-attention design to encode the global information for the scene.
+Moreover, several works adopt the self-attention design to encode the global information for the scene.
 Using non-local operator~\cite{Nonlocal}, impressive results are achieved in~\cite{ocnet,CoCurrentNet,DAnet}.
-CCNet~\cite{ccnet} models the long range dependencies by considering its surrounding pixels on the criss-cross path via a recurrent way to save computation and memory cost.
+CCNet~\cite{ccnet} models the long-range dependencies by considering its surrounding pixels on the criss-cross path via a recurrent way to save computation and memory cost.
 Meanwhile, several works~\cite{unet,upernet,PanopticFPN,li2021pointflow,eblnet_iccv} adopt encode-decoder architecture to learn the multi-level feature representation.
 RefineNet~\cite{refinenet} and DFN~\cite{dfn} adopted encoder-decoder structures that fuse information in low-level and high-level layers to make dense prediction results.
-Following such architecture design, GFFNet~\cite{xiangtl_gff}, CCLNet~\cite{ding2018context} and G-SCNN~\cite{gated-scnn} use gates for feature fusion to avoid noise and feature redundancy.
+Following such architecture design, GFFNet~\cite{xiangtl_gff}, CCLNet~\cite{ding2018context}, and G-SCNN~\cite{gated-scnn} use gates for feature fusion to avoid noise and feature redundancy.
 AlignSeg~\cite{huang2021alignseg} proposes to refine the multiscale features via bottom-up design.
 IFA~\cite{hu2022learning} proposes an implicit feature alignment function to refine the multiscale feature representation.
-In contrast, our method transmits semantic information in a top-down manner which focuses on real time application.
-However, all of these works cannot perform inference in real time, which makes it hard to employ in practical applications.
+In contrast, our method transmits semantic information top-down, focusing on real-time application.
+However, only some of these works can perform inference in real-time, which makes it hard to employ in practical applications.